00imvj00/00imvj00/README.md

   - `The choice is an illusion, you already know what you have to do`
   - `It's not customer's job to know what they want - steve jobs`
   - `Comfort of certainty, Uff - the analyst`
+  - `There is no such things as luck, form, talent.
+It's all about intent, will and work :)`
+  - `Everybody is given equal chance to do everything, don't limit yourself`
+  - `Boredum is the root of all evils`